 But it's been worth the effort!

-The result, so far, is a more patient, caring, motivated, food-loving, healthy, disciplined, content, confident, mom, wife, friend, daughter, healer, coach, & a totally imperfect human!
+The result, so far, I am a more patient, caring, motivated, food-loving, usually healthy, somewhat disciplined, mostly content, confident, mom, wife, friend, daughter, healer, coach, & a totally imperfect human!

 Another question that I get a lot is: